fadado/shed/tests/propagate/README.md

-This example show how to create multiple limked containers.
+This example show how to create multiple linked containers.
 Study the images to understand the defined links.

 How to test: